kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 ##### Windows update

 This *should* be set to not install updates during racing hours.
-Don't start a race while it's pestering for updates, in case it decides to unilaterally reboot the system.
+Don't be tempted to start a race while it's pestering for updates, in case it decides to unilaterally reboot the system.
 Better to make everyone wait while Windows restarts.

 ### Dealing with DNFs